mzmine/mzmine_documentation/docs/wizard.md

 threshold spectra of MS level 1 and 2 (or above).
 So the MS2 noise level is used for MSn data with level > 1.
 These parameters can be optimized by looking at the spectral raw data in the raw data overview.

+!!! info
+    We recommend the **Factor of lowest signal** setting for Orbitrap instruments and the **Absolute intensity** setting for TOF instruments.

 Influences batch steps:
 [Mass detection (MS1, MSn)](module_docs/featdet_mass_detection/mass-detection.md) 1/5th of the value